Plain tobacco packaging: Evidence

-A further study by Bonfrer et al. found that overall cigarette consumption in Australia dropped by 7.5 per cent over the post PP implementation period investigated.
+A further study by Bonfrer et al. found that overall cigarette consumption in Australia dropped by 7.5 percent over the post PP implementation period investigated.
 Using the retail cigarette industry's quality classifications (value, mainstream, and premium), it was found that market share declined among premium and mainstream brands but increased for the cheaper value brands.
 Accompanying the declines in market shares, price sensitivity increased for mainstream and value brands across both grocery and convenience channels, according to the research.
 The only exception was short-term price sensitivity for premium and mainstream brands in the convenience channel, which was observed to decline following PP implementation.
 This study used 4-weekly data on 42 brands on their sales volumes and prices through (a) Supermarkets and, separately, through (b) Convenience stores, in Australia.
 The period covered was from late 2008 through to mid-2014, that is covering sales both before and after the implementation of PP. A distinguishing methodological feature of this study was that it used a control to assess changes in sales, compared to the methods used in the earlier studies.

 Plain packaging can change people's attitudes towards smoking and may help reduce the prevalence of smoking, including among minors, and increase attempts to quit.

 Studies comparing existing branded cigarette packs with plain cardboard packs bearing the name and number of cigarettes in small standard font, found plain packs to be significantly less attractive.
 Additionally, research in which young adults were instructed to use plain cigarette packs and subsequently asked about their feelings towards them confirmed findings that plain packaging increased negative perceptions and feelings about the pack and about smoking.
 Plain packs also increased behaviours such as hiding or covering the pack, smoking less around others, going without cigarettes and increased thinking about quitting.
 Almost half of the participants reported that plain packs had either increased the above behaviours or reduced consumption.
 Auction experiments indicated that a likely outcome of plain packaging would be to drive down demand of tobacco products.

 A 2013 review found that plain packaging increased the importance of health warnings to consumers.
 Plain packaging in a darker colour was associated with more harmful effects.
 Furthermore, plain packaging reduced confusion about health warnings.

 Plain packaging with large, graphic, warnings, was considered to impact on smoking cessation.

 There is little evidence yet as to what effect plain packaging will have on smoking in lower-income countries.